Golan Heights: Border incidents after 1948

 After the 1948–49 Arab–Israeli War, the Golan Heights was partly demilitarized by the Israel-Syria Armistice Agreement.
 During the following years, the area along the border witnessed thousands of violent incidents; the armistice agreement was being violated by both sides.
-The underlying causes of the conflict were a disagreement over the legal status of the demilitarised zone (DMZ), cultivation of land within it and competition over water resources.
+The underlying causes of the conflict were a disagreement over the legal status of the demilitarized zone (DMZ), cultivation of land within it and competition over water resources.
 Syria claimed that neither party had sovereignty over the DMZ.

 Israel contended that the Armistice Agreement dealt solely with military concerns and that it had political and legal rights over the DMZ.
-Israel wanted to assert control up till the 1923 boundary in order to claim the Hula swamp, gain exclusive rights to Lake Galilee and divert water from the Jordan for its National Water Carrier.
+Israel wanted to assert control up to the boundary established in the 1923 Paulet–Newcombe Agreement in order to claim the Hula swamp, gain exclusive rights to Lake Galilee and divert water from the Jordan for its National Water Carrier.
 During the 1950s, Syria registered two principal territorial accomplishments: it took over Al Hammah enclosure south of Lake Tiberias and established a de facto presence on and control of the eastern shore of the lake.

 Israel expelled Arabs from the DMZ and demolished their homes.
 Palestinian refugees were denied the right of return or compensation, and because of this they started raids on Israel.
 The Syrian government supported the Palestinian attacks because of Israel taking over more land in the DMZ.

 The Jordan Valley Unified Water Plan was sponsored by the United States and agreed by the technical experts of the Arab League and Israel.
 The U.S. funded the Israeli and Jordanian water diversion projects, when they pledged to abide by the plan's allocations.
 President Nasser too, assured the U.S. that the Arabs would not exceed the plan's water quotas.
 However, in the early 1960s the Arab League funded a Syrian water diversion project that would have denied Israel use of a major portion of its water allocation.
 The resulting armed clashes are called the War over Water.

 In 1955, Israel launched an attack that killed 56 Syrian soldiers.
 The attack was condemned by the United Nations Security Council.